The colour of a landscape

 Sorolla and Valencia

 Looking at a painting by Sorolla is like feeling the sea breeze across your face and the rays of sun warming your soul.
 And which beach appears in this painting?
 It is the beach of Valencia, where Sorolla painted his wife and daughter in the summer of 1909.
-Perhaps you would like to emulate this Walk on the Beach and bring those large blue brushstrokes to life.
+Perhaps you would like to emulate this walk along the seashore and bring those large blue brushstrokes to life.

 Picasso and Malaga

 On 25 October 1881, one of the greatest geniuses of all time was born in Malaga: Pablo Picasso.
 His Mediterranean home always influenced him and there he painted bullfights and landscapes.
-Today, the city has a route dedicated to the painter where you can see the house he was born in.
+Today, the city has a route dedicated to the painter where you can see the house he was born in at Fundación Picasso Málaga.
 Nevertheless, Picasso and his works of art soon became more universal symbols.
-The greatest example is his Guernica , which does not depict Malaga but rather the bombings that the Basque town of Guernica endured in 1937.
+The greatest example is his Guernica, which does not depict Malaga but rather the bombings that the Basque town of Guernica endured in 1937.
 It has become a symbol against brutality and can be seen at the Reina Sofia National Art Museum in Madrid.

 Julio Romero de Torres and Cordoba